- Key Takeaways

 - Part 5.
 Advantages of lithium batteries

 - Part 6.
-Application scenarios for mechanical and lithium batteries
+Application scenarios for mechanical battery storage

 - Part 7.
 How to choose between mechanical and lithium batteries?